Compression of Currents and Varifolds: Nystrom approximation in RKHS

-\end{theorem} If one wants to construct an approximation with number of control points approximately $m$, it suffices to choose $S$ such that $m\approx S\log(S/\delta)$, which would give the error bound on the right hand side with high probability.
-Sampling using this algorithm is significantly faster than using MCMC samplers, and in practice gives good quality samples that ensure the Nystrom approximation remains small with strong theoretical guarantee.
+\end{theorem} If one wants to construct an approximation with a number of control points approximately $m$, it suffices to choose $S$ such that $m\approx S\log(S/\delta)$, which would give the error bound on the right-hand side with high probability.
+Sampling using this algorithm is significantly faster than using MCMC samplers, and in practice gives good quality samples that ensure the Nystrom approximation remains small with strong theoretical guarantees.
 In practice, one may sample exactly $m =\lceil (S\log(S/\delta))\rceil$ samples directly from the approximate leverage score distribution without replacement, so that the above bounds hold approximately.
-This is implemented in \footnote{https://github.com/cnmusco/recursive-nystrom} made available by the authors of \cite{Musco}.
-Again, we note that the constants in the upper bound of $m$ are large, and in practice suffices to take $m\approx (S\log(S/\delta))$.
+This is implemented in \footnote{https://github.com/cnmusco/recursive-nystrom}, made available by the authors of \cite{Musco}.
+Again, we note that the constants in the upper bound of $m$ are large, and in practice, it suffices to take $m\approx (S\log(S/\delta))$.

-Another efficient RLS sampler is the Divide and Conquer (DAC) RLS approximation, which is algorithm $2$ of \cite{DAC}.
+Another efficient RLS approximation method is the divide-and-conquer (DAC) RLS approximation, which is Algorithm $2$ of \cite{DAC}.
 This algorithm also yields the same bound \cref{fulleigdecay} but with probability $1-\delta$ and $m \leq c(S + n(1-\alpha))\log(\frac{S + n(1-\alpha)}{\delta} )$, where $\alpha \in (0,1)$.
 The theory bound on $m$ here is looser than \cite{Musco} with the additive factor of $n(1-\alpha)$.
-While the theoretical guarantees of \cite{DAC} algorithm are not quite as tight as that of \cite{Musco}, one observes that sampling $m\approx S\log(S/\delta)$ from the DAC leverage scores yields Nystrom approximations of similiar error to the method of \cite{Musco}, while being significantly faster in practice, especially in the case of $n\geq 10^{5}$.
-We also observe this in practice in section \ref{Numexpsect}.
-Furthermore, it is very easy to parallelise the DAC algorithm, in contrast to the Recursive RLS scheme, thus gaining a further speedup.
-Therefore, even though we prove bounds in section \cref{mainresults} for the method of \cite{Musco}, the DAC method of \cite{DAC} is usually our algorithm of choice for sampling control points for compression of very large currents and varifolds.
+While the theoretical guarantees of \cite{DAC} algorithm are not quite as tight as that of \cite{Musco}, in practice one observes that sampling $m\approx S\log(S/\delta)$ from the DAC leverage scores yields Nystrom approximations of similiar error to the method of \cite{Musco}, while being significantly faster in practice; especially in the case of $n\geq 10^{5}$.
+Furthermore, it is very easy to parallelise the DAC algorithm, in contrast to the recursive RLS scheme, thus gaining a further speedup.
+Therefore, even though we prove bounds in section \cref{mainresults} for the method of \cite{Musco}, the DAC method of \cite{DAC} is usually our algorithm of choice in practice for sampling control points for compression of large-scale currents and varifolds.

-\section{Main Results}
+\section{Main results}

 We now propose a method to compress discrete linear functionals of the form